 So, by the time you get to 30 sales reps you will likely feel some pain using spreadsheets, and by 50 sales reps that pain will likely be untenable.

 Ideally you want to invest in an ICM or SPM solution for your business before the problems associated with spreadsheets become too much for your organization to bear.
-You can almost think of it as the runner, with a niggling injury, who keeps running.
-Soon, that niggle turns into something worse, and the running stops.
+You can almost think of it as the runner, with a nagging injury, who keeps running.
+Soon, that injury turns into something worse, and the running stops.
 Or, in other words, you want to act proactively rather than reactively.

 When you begin to find excessive errors in comp calculations, you are getting commission statements out too late, or you are spending more than 10% of your time on comp-related issues, it is probably past the ideal time to get an ICM or SPM.
 You certainly do not want to get to the point where you are losing high-performing sales reps due to commission problems.

-An appropriate ICM or SPM solution will solve these problems and will save you time, while creating trust among your sales team, and delight your sales leaders with the additional information they will have around sales comp data.
+An appropriate ICM or SPM solution will solve these problems and will save you time, while creating trust among your sales team, and delighting your sales leaders with the additional information they will have around sales comp data.

 Getting Started With an ICM or SPM Solution

-When you are ready to get started with ICM or SPM, is it simple as doing a search online and picking the first one that comes up?
+When you are ready to get started with ICM or SPM, is it as simple as doing a search online and picking the first one that comes up?
 Or maybe just look for the cheapest?
 Not so fast.
 When you want to choose the right solution for your needs, you will have to consider a few things.